 - Improve communication skills.

 - Learn how to care for a garden.

 - Teach young children about gardening, nature, and Maine literature.

 - Have fun in the beauty of the outdoors!

 What is expected of a Youth Education Steward?

-Participants will be scheduled for available weekly volunteer shifts, as follows (Sunday-Saturday):
+Participants will be scheduled for weekly volunteer shifts depending on availability, as follows (Sunday-Saturday):